dogboydog/dogboydog.github.io/wiki/Keymu.md

 # Keymu

-From The FunKey Wiki

 The Keymu

 The **Keymu** was a keychain emulator console created by Vincent and Michel of the FunKey Team in 2017.
-As with the later [FunKey S](/wiki/FunKey_S "FunKey S") system, the Keymu had a clamshell design based on the [GBA SP](https://en.wikipedia.org/wiki/Game_Boy_Advance_SP "w:Game Boy Advance SP"), and was able to emulate games from the NES, SNES, and the entire [Game Boy system family](https://en.wikipedia.org/wiki/Game_Boy_family "w:Game Boy family").
+As with the later [FunKey S](/wiki/FunKey_S.md "FunKey S") system, the Keymu had a clamshell design based on the [GBA SP](https://en.wikipedia.org/wiki/Game_Boy_Advance_SP "w:Game Boy Advance SP"), and was able to emulate games from the NES, SNES, and the entire [Game Boy system family](https://en.wikipedia.org/wiki/Game_Boy_family "w:Game Boy family").
 While it was never sold commercially, the part list, information, and diagrams needed to build the device were made available to the public so that others could create their own versions.

 ## Contents